Forest C and N cycling

 Relationship between plant belowground carbon allocation and nitrogen uptake -- a greenhouse study

-Given our findings that ECM leaf litter turns over more slowly in temperate forests compared to AM species, and given ECM species typically grow in more N-impoverished soils, I hypothesized ECM species may allocate more C belowground compared to AM species while across all species there would be a positive relationship between belowground C allocation and plant N uptake.
-I grew tree saplings of nine species in soils enriched in isotopically-labeled-nitrogen (N) and after several months, pulse-labeled trees with 13-CO2.
+Given our findings that ECM leaf litter turns over more slowly in temperate forests compared to that of AM species, and given ECM species typically grow in more N-impoverished soils, we hypothesized ECM species may allocate more C belowground compared to AM species while across all species there would be a positive relationship between belowground C allocation and plant N uptake.
+I grew tree saplings of nine species in soils enriched in isotopically-labeled-nitrogen (N) and, after several months, pulse-labeled trees with 13-CO2.
 This approach allowed me to track the rapid allocation of 13-C from foliage to absorptive root tissue, and to examine how belowground 13-C allocation related to plant 15-N uptake as a measure of each species’ N return on C investment.
 I found large interspecific differences (but no mycorrhizal type differences) in both the amount of C allocated belowground and plant N uptake.
-However, mycorrhizal type influenced the relationship between belowground C allocation and N uptake, which was positive in AM species (r = 0.42; P =0.001) and negative in ECM species (r = -0.44; P =0.003), suggesting that the relationship between C allocation and plant nutrition is more complex than theory predicts and that efforts to model these dynamics should consider the traits and tradeoffs that underlie these dynamics.
+However, mycorrhizal type influenced the relationship between belowground C allocation and N uptake, which was positive in AM species (r = 0.42; P = 0.001) and negative in ECM species (r = -0.44; P = 0.003), suggesting that the relationship between C allocation and plant nutrition is more complex than theory predicts and that efforts to model these dynamics should consider the traits and tradeoffs that underlie these dynamics.

 Root-derived inputs are major contributors to soil carbon in temperate forests

 While we didn't find support in the greenhouse for mycorrhizal type differences in the rapid allocation of C belowground, previous research suggests total belowground C inputs may vary between mycorrhizal type in the forest.
 How?
-On the one hand, theory suggests distinct plant and fungal traits between AM and ECM species could lead to greater belowground C inputs by ECM compared AM trees due to 1) more extensive, C-rich external mycelial networks formed by ECM fungi compared AM fungal intracellular arbuscules and vesicles, 2) the greater extracellular oxidative enzymatic capacity of ECM fungi, which occurs a significant C cost and 3) evidence that ECM plants have more slowly-decaying litters (Keller and Phillips, 2019; See et al. 2019) and grow in lower nutrient environments (Phillips et al. 2013), thereby increasing the need to allocate C belowground to enhance nutrient uptake.
+On the one hand, theory suggests distinct plant and fungal traits between AM and ECM species could lead to greater belowground C inputs by ECM compared AM trees due to 1) more extensive, C-rich external mycelial networks formed by ECM fungi compared AM fungal intracellular arbuscules and vesicles, 2) the greater extracellular oxidative enzymatic capacity of ECM fungi, which incurs a significant C cost, and 3) evidence that ECM plants have more slowly-decaying litters (Keller and Phillips, 2019; See et al. 2019) and grow in lower nutrient environments (Phillips et al. 2013), thereby increasing the need to allocate C belowground to enhance nutrient uptake.
 On the other hand, recent work within select temperate forests shows that plots dominated by AM species store more C in their soils, especially at depth, compared to ECM-dominated plots (Craig et al. 2018), suggesting there may be greater belowground C inputs in AM compared to ECM systems.
 To test these competing hypotheses, we used a dual-isotopic ingrowth core technique to quantify root-derived C inputs into the soil across six temperate ForestGEO sites in plots varying in AM and ECM tree dominance.
-We found that that root-derived C was 54% greater in AM versus ECM-dominated plots.
+We found that root-derived C was 54% greater in AM- versus ECM-dominated plots.
 This resulted in nearly twice as much root-derived C in putative slow-cycling mineral-associated pools in AM compared to ECM plots.
 Given that our estimates of root-derived inputs were often equal to or greater than leaf litter inputs, our results suggest that variation in root-derived soil C accumulation due to tree mycorrhizal dominance may be a key control in soil C dynamics in forests.

 Coordination between above- and below-ground nutrient strategies drive soil carbon and nitrogen cycling